 Some on-campus resources can be tapped from afar, but it’s key to develop supportive relationships in your department and with as many knowledgeable people as possible once you get to campus.
 You don’t need to follow every piece of advice they give you, but try to vocalize your concerns, goals, doubts, and hopes.
 If you’re launching your university career “undecided” (starting classes without declaring an intended area of study), this outreach will help you come to a decision on a major (or at least help get you started).
 If you’re entering school with a particular major selected, continuing to consult these experts will help in gaining confidence about your choice.

-Many campuses have offices dedicated to all aspects of ensuring students do well, offering coaches trained to help students explore their options—especially in cases where their first pick for a major appears to have been the wrong one.
-For example, maybe you came in firm in your decision to pursue Nursing, but you’re finding those biology courses to be more challenging than expected.
+- Student success center: Many campuses have offices dedicated to all aspects of ensuring students do well, offering coaches trained to help students explore their options—especially in cases where their first pick for a major appears to have been the wrong one.

-Many US universities have special programs that pair current American students with an international peer.
-While campus culture assimilation is typically the main goal, peer mentors can also help with academic decisions.
-While program content presented online is more of a sales pitch, speaking with an actual “customer” can walk you through what you won’t see online.
+- Other students: Many US universities have special programs that pair current American students with an international peer.
+While campus culture assimilation is the main goal, peer mentors can also help with academic decisions.
+While program content presented online is more of a sales pitch, students can tell you what you won’t see online.
 If your school doesn’t have a formal mentor program, ask an international student officer if there’s someone you could be partnered with.